Mvittorelli/Mvittorelli/README.md

 - 👀 I’m interested in cat
 - 💞️ I’m not looking to collaborate
 - 📫 How to reach me: no
-- 😄 Pronouns: zie / zim / zir / zis / zieself
+- 😄 Pronouns: He / Him
-- ⚡ Fun fact: vivid/statis addict
+- ⚡ Fun fact: rythm games addict